Arcadia-Science/arcadia-pycolor/README.md

 Run the makefile command `execute-all-notebooks` to execute all the notebooks.
 This 1) ensures that the notebooks execute without errors and 2) updates their outputs in-place.
 Then, commit any modified notebooks to the repo.

-## Releasing the package on PyPI
+## Publishing a new version of the package on PyPI

-Releasing a new version of the package on PyPI requires API tokens for the test and real PyPI servers.
+Publishing the package on PyPI requires that you have API tokens for the test and production PyPI servers.
 You can find these tokens in your PyPI account settings.
 Copy `.env.copy` to `.env` and add your tokens to this file.

+To release a new version of the package on PyPI, its version number must first be incremented.

 We use git tags to define versions.
-When you're ready to release a new version of the package, first create a new git tag. __Make sure your local git repository is up-to-date before creating the tag!__
+When you're ready to release a new version of the package, first create a new git tag.
+The name of the tag should correspond to the version number, e.g. `"v0.1.0"`.
+Annotate the tag with a message that describes the release, e.g. "Release version 0.1.0".

+__Before creating the tag, make sure that your local git repository is on `main`, is up-to-date, and does not contain uncommitted changes!__

 ```bash
 git tag -a v0.1.0 -m "Release version 0.1.0"